 6. Be prepared to handle a legal malpractice insurance claim

 When the inevitable occurs, and you receive a complaint from a client, what is the first thing you should do?

 “Notify your malpractice carrier immediately,” says Megan Zavieh, a lawyer whose firm represents lawyers in discipline disputes.
 “It doesn’t matter whether you believe the claim is viable or not; if a client brings a claim, notify your carrier.
 Insurance companies can deny coverage for a claim that you failed to report in a timely fashion.”

-Once notified, your insurer will give you guidance on whether you need to seek counsel.
-They’ll also suggest steps to mitigate damages to your client, and provide advice on how to analyze what went wrong.
+Once notified, your carrier will guide you on whether you need to seek counsel.
+They’ll also suggest steps to mitigate damages to your client and provide advice on analyzing what went wrong.

-Remember: 80 percent of lawyers face a malpractice claim over the course of their careers.
-Selecting and carrying a legal malpractice insurance policy is a business necessity for law firms.
+Remember, 80% of lawyers face a malpractice claim during their careers.
+Selecting and carrying a legal malpractice insurance policy is a business necessity for a law firm.
 Do your research when selecting an insurance policy, and you’ll find the benefits will far outweigh the costs.